Westpeaks/HTTP-Healthcheck/README.md

 - Identifies and extracts the URL.
 - Makes a GET request to the URL and returns the latency and status code.
-- Detemines if the site is up or down based on the following parameters: UP = 200-299 status and latency of less than 500 miliseconds (ms).
+- Determines if the site is up or down based on the following parameters: UP = 200-299 status and latency of less than 500 miliseconds (ms).
 DOWN = Any other status code or a 200-299 with a latency higher than 500ms.

 ```python
 class DomainStats: